 Londolozi Varty Camp is one of five properties located within the private Londolozi Reserve.
 At the time of writing, it’s the oldest and largest camp – and also one of the best-value options within the reserve by a long way.
 Named after the Varty family, who founded Londolozi and established the very first camp here in 1926, Varty Camp is also our top choice for families.
 It has been awarded a Certificate of Excellence from TripAdvisor!
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, two game drives daily, safari walks, one group yoga session daily at Founders Camp, the Cubs Den programme, transfers between camp and the Londolozi airstrip, and a laundry service.
-The camp is open all year round.
+The camp is open all year round and children aged 6 years and older are welcome.

 ACCESS & LOCATION: